divya5623/incident-response-openenv/README.md

 - Each episode allows **up to 3 actions**
 - Episode ends when:
   - Correct action is taken
   - OR maximum steps reached

-This simulates real-world decision making.
+This simulates real-world decision making and improves agent planning.

 ---